sagar-jadhav/covid-vaccine-slot-notifier/README.md

 # covid-vaccine-slot-notifier
 - Periodically checks and notifies about the available slot for Covid Vaccination from CoWIN Portal at a given date for a given area.
 - Uses Open APIs to check the available slots.
 Visit [here](https://apisetu.gov.in/public/marketplace/api/cowin) for more information on Open APIs.
-- Supports only Mac OS as of now.
+- Supports only Mac OS.
 Support for other OS may come in near future.
 - Uses Mac OS notification to notify about the available slot.
-- Advantage of Mac OS notification over notification through email is it very quick and instant.
+- Advantage of Mac OS notification over notification through email is it is very quick and instant.
 Notification over email may take more time as it involves network calls.

 # Installation